tudorcebere/personal_blog/_posts/2020-07-04-Python typing features.markdown

 ## Annotations in Python

+Annotations are a documentation or static typechecking tool that provide the expected value of an object.
+Thus, it will not raise errors or provide runtime warnings at all.
+Still, annotations are making the code more readable and specific behaviors can be forced regarding typechecking.
+Lets explore the benefits of type annotations:

 {% highlight python %}
 def func(name, grades):
   return {name: sum(grades)/len(grades)}
 {% endhighlight %}

+At a glance, when you are reading about `func` for the first time, you cannot be sure of the types of the arguments at all, nor about the return type.
+If there are docstrings or documentation available, we need to grind through the code to understand the possible behaviors of the function.

 {% highlight python %}
 def func(name: str, grades: list) -> dict:
     return {name: sum(grades)/len(grades)}
 {% endhighlight %}

+By using annotations on the arguments and on the the return types, we can understand the expect behavior and the actual way to use `func`.
+On a more detailed level, we can look at the func object to see how annotations are stored.
+Upon running `dir` on the `func` object, we observe that we have the attribute `__annotations__`.
+This is a dictionary with the keys the kwargs of the function and the values the annotation value.

 {% highlight python %}
 print(func.__annotations__)
+#=> prints {"name": <class 'str'>, "grades": <class 'list'>, "return": <class 'dict'>}.
 {% endhighlight %}

 ## Generics